Renown SC

 Renown Sports Club is a Sri Lankan professional football club based in Kotahena, Colombo.
-Founded in 1981 by the Peeris Brothers, the club currently competes in the Sri Lanka Champions League.
+Founded in 1981 by the Peeris Brothers, the club currently competes in the Sri Lanka Super League.

 History

 Renown SC was founded in 1981.
 The club emerged champions in the Sri Lanka Champions League four times in 1990, 1993, 1994 and 2009.
 They became the first Sri Lankan club to sign numerous Indian players for a single season, signing Shaji Varghese, Shibu Stellas and Shyam Simon (all from Kerala) in 2004.
 In 2004, Renown participated in the 110th IFA Shield in 2004, in Kolkata.

 They appeared in the 2010 edition of AFC President's Cup, but could not proceeded to the knockout stages.

 Home ground

 Renown uses Sugathadasa Stadium in Colombo, as its home ground.
 The stadium has a capacity of nearly 25,000 spectators.